 Nick is modelling the Oahu Sugar Company in 1:20.3 using Llagos Creek track.
 In October 2014 he had two modules largely complete (track and ground cover), had 80 percent of his benchwork complete and was building the first light box (shadow box) for the two modules.
 He anticipates having a fully operational railroad for a November 2017 Open House.

-Module plan (updated version in Convention presentation below); brief Oahu Sugar history and chronology; US Military records for WWII activities; and 2017 NMRA regional mini-Convention presentation; August 2017 update.
+Module plan (updated version in Convention presentation below); brief Oahu Sugar history and chronology; US Military records for WWII activities; November 2017 NMRA regional mini-Convention presentation (from ppt); November 2017 design and development handout; and earlier (August 2017) update.

 Nick's CAD files for CaneSIG members -- not for commercial use -- to produce a 1:20.3 Oahu Sugar Cane car.
 Zip file with the four .stl files required to produce a 3D model using Shapeways (estimated Shapeways' cost US$135).